eea/eea.elasticsearch.river.rdf/README.rst

 ========

 Each river can index data into a specific index.
-The default index has the index name 'eeariver' and the type name 'resource'.
+The default index has the index name 'rdfriver' and the type name 'resource'.

 Creating the RDF river can be done with: